stelltec/aerlytix-website-v2/src/company/news/aerlytix-awarded-aviation-100-technology-innovation-of-the-year-award-2022.md

 articleImgAlt: 'Image of Aerlytix new brand'
 ---

-**Dublin, Ireland – 24th of January, 2022:**: Aerlytix has been awarded the Airline Economics and Growth Frontiers Global Leaders Aviation 100 Technology Innovation of the Year Award 2022.
+**Dublin, Ireland – May 3, 2022:**: Aerlytix has been awarded the Airline Economics and Growth Frontiers Global Leaders Aviation 100 Technology Innovation of the Year Award 2022.

 Aerlytix Analytics Suite was nominated by several aviation industry clients for the Technology Innovation Award, which was awarded based on the product’s innovation and its success in answering the needs of the aviation finance and leasing industry.

 Client comments supporting their nominations of the Aerlytix Analytics Suite highlighted the benefits of the maintenance forecast process and the efficiency of the cashflow and maintenance reserve reporting tool, which many noting its flexibility and useability.